lightward/mechanic-tasks/docs/email-a-mechanic-order-status-request/README.md

 Tags: Custom Webhook, Email, Orders

-Notify your team when a verified customer sends a request from Order status.
+Notify your team when a customer submits a Mechanic form on Thank you or Order status.

 * View in the task library: [tasks.mechanic.dev/email-a-mechanic-order-status-request](https://tasks.mechanic.dev/email-a-mechanic-order-status-request)
 * Task JSON, for direct import: [task.json](../../tasks/email-a-mechanic-order-status-request.json)